barriedirk/exercise-how-to-deploy-npm-package/readme.md

   },

+Explanation aobut the line *#!/usr/bin/env node* from chatgtp

 The line #!/usr/bin/env node is called a shebang (or hashbang) and is used in scripts to indicate the path of the interpreter that should be used to run the file.

 Here's a breakdown of what each part does: